timamus/linux-mint-install-apps/README.md

    c.
 Encrypted → check the box and enter the password
    d.
 Mountpoint → select / (root) → OK

-Install boot loader on: Master Boot Record of SOME_DISK_NAME (/dev/sda)
+Device for boot loader installation: /dev/sda SOME_DISK_NAME (SIZE)

 ## Setting up the Timeshift